NealHumphrey/NealHumphrey.github.io/git/practical-git-checklist.md

                     * `git commit` to make a commit on your new branch.
                     * `git checkout master` (or `git checkout dev`, depending on your team)
             * No -->
-                * `git reset --hard` **Warning** this deletes the changes you've made to the files.
+                * `git reset --hard` **Warning** this deletes the changes you've made to the current files.
 Only do it if you actually want to throw away your changes (i.e. if you broke something).
 Everything that's been committed is still accessible.
+                * `git clean` **Warning** This one deletes any new files that have been created.
+Reset only deals with files that were edited/removed, clean only deals with files that were added.
     2. No (your command line output will say "nothing to commit, working tree clean")
         * What branch are you on? (your command line output will say "On branch my-branch-name" on the first line)
             * The shared branch (e.g. `master`) --> all good!
             * My feature branch (e.g. `cool-branch`) --> `git checkout master` (or `git checkout dev`, depending on your team)
 3. Double check your work -> `git status` should reveal "On branch master" or "On branch dev", and "nothing to commit, working tree clean".
 If not, try above steps again.
 4. `git fetch origin master` or `git fetch origin dev` to get the latest changes from Github.
+(If you are using a triangular workflow, use `git fetch nameofotherremote dev`)
-5. `git merge origin\master` or `git merge origin\dev` - make your local copy of master match Github's copy
+5. `git merge origin\master` or `git merge origin\dev` - make your local copy of master match Github's copy.
+(If you are using a triangular workflow, use `get merge nameofotherremote\dev`)
 6. Get ready to do your work: make a new branch starting from the most recent copy
     * Type `git branch my-branch-name`
     * `git checkout my-branch-name`